Salmon Arm distiller in high spirits after winning national awards - Salmon Arm Observer

 Two products from the Salmon Arm distillery, the Wee Nip Coffee Spirit and the Gneiss Vodka recently earned medals in the 2023 Canadian Artisan Spirit Competition.
 The coffee spirit received a bronze medal in the Infused or Flavoured Vodka category.
 Gneiss was awarded a gold medal in the Vodka-Contemporary category.

-“That was definitely the number takeaway,” said Koczwarski.
-“We sort of felt legitimized – Ok, you’re doing it right!”

 Prior to becoming a distiller, Koczwarski was involved in the wine industry.
-He said he became interested in distilling when he was working at a winery in New Zealand.
-He said he was working in the tasting room and at the back of the winery was a “gigantic, handmade Portuguese still” that the assistant winemaker was learning how to use.
+He became interested in distilling while working at a winery in New Zealand.
+He was working in the tasting room and at the back of the winery was a “gigantic, handmade Portuguese still” that the assistant winemaker was learning how to use.

-“I had to do tours and describe what distilling was to all these paying customers, and I kind of was learning the crash course of how to make all this stuff just talking about the process of distilling,” said Koczwarski.
+“I had to do tours and describe what distilling was to all these paying customers, and I kind of was learning the crash course of how to make all this stuff just talking about the process of distilling,” Koczwarski says.

-When he returned to Canada, Koczwarski said he went to work at a winery in West Kelowna that also had a distillery.
-He said he was was pouring in the tasting room for a couple whose son started a distillery.
-He learned the son “had a very good palette and he created a very good gin and everyone loved his gin and now he’s a distiller.”
+When he returned to Canada, Koczwarski went to work at a winery in West Kelowna that also had a distillery.
+He was was pouring in the tasting room for a couple whose son started a distillery.
+The son “had a very good palette and created a very good gin and everyone loved his gin and now he’s a distiller,” Koczwarski says.

-Koczwarski said he thought, ‘Oh, that sounds doable.
+Koczwarski says he thought, ‘That sounds doable.
 I think I should do that.”

 In the summer of 2019 he took a course in Oregon and in 2019 he incorporated the business.
 Next came the purchase of a piece of agricultural property in Salmon Arm.

-“We got this farm with the idea to grow what we were going to supply our distillery with,” said Koczwarski.
+“We got this farm with the idea to grow what we were going to supply our distillery with,” Koczwarski says.
 “It was an apple orchard with some really old trees on it and we have some other fruit – plums, cherries – and I turn it all into different types of spirits.”

 The chocolate-infused coffee spirit uses beans provided by Shuswap Coffee Company.